twelvee/topolang/readme.md

 A tiny domain-specific language (DSL) and runtime for **procedural mesh generation** in C. It includes a hand-written lexer, recursive-descent parser, AST, small interpreter with built-in geometry intrinsics, and a minimal C API to compile and execute TopoLang sources and retrieve triangle/quad meshes.

+Topo from topology.

 > Status: library (no CLI yet).
 Designed to be embedded in tools and pipelines.
+Heavily under development.

 ---